-BERLIN POLICE DEPARTMENT 2006 ANNUAL REPORT
+BERLIN POLICE DEPARTMENT 2007ANNUAL REPORT

-I am proud to present the 2006 Annual Report for the Berlin Police Department.

-This report reflects the efforts of personnel within the department.
-Each individual contributes to the effectiveness and efficiency of services that we provide to the community.

-During 2006, the Police Department was able to maintain our authorized strength.

-The Police Department hired one new Dispatcher.
-The new Dispatcher is Debra Fleisher.
-She replaces Dispatcher Ann Gamelin, who retired.

-Officer Chris Tralli was promoted to Sergeant during 2006.
-Sergeant Tralli has achieved this position after 17 years with the Police Department.

-The Police Department was also able to acquire two bicycles for patrol.
-The bicycles will be used as a proactive tool to enhance existing patrol efforts.

-The Police Department and Fire Departments continue to have a close working relationship.
-All departments actively work and train together.
-Additionally, the town departments share resources as much as possible to efficiently serve the town.

-The Berlin Police Department is ready, willing and able to serve the businesses, visitors, and residents and insure that you feel safe in and about town.
+I am proud to present the 2007 Annual Report for the Berlin Police Department.
+This report reflects the efforts of personnel and programs within the police department.
+Each and every individual plays a role and contributes to our mission of service and protection to the community.
+During 2007, the Police Department increased its staff by the addition of a School Resource Officer.
+Officer Paul Germain has been working exclusively at the Berlin High School.
+A canine named Zeusz also joined Officer Eric Chase on patrol.
+Three new officers were hired to maintain our staffing levels.
+New to the ranks of Patrol Officer are Shawn Solek, Dave Cruickshank, and Mike Silverio, Jr. The new officers replace Officer Stanley Solek who retired, Officer Jamie Palaia, now a Police Officer in Colorado and Officer Paul Germain who is the SRO.
+Two new dispatchers filled vacancies at the police department.
+Dispatcher Nick Arcari and Dispatcher Matthew Pepe have just completed the training necessary to perform the dispatch function at the Police Department.
+The Berlin Police Department is committed to working together with the Fire Department, Hunters Ambulance and all other town departments in order to provide the best service possible to the community.

-HISTORY OF THE BERLIN POLICE DEPARTMENT

-On September 10, 1937, the Town of Berlin formed a Police Bureau which was supervised by four elected Constables.
+HISTORY OF THE BERLIN POLICE DEPARTMENT On September 10, 1937, the Town of Berlin formed a Police Bureau which was supervised by four elected Constables.
 The Police Bureau was the town's only form of police protection until April 13, 1955.

-Since 1955, the Berlin Police Department has grown from 3 constables to 40 full time officers, nine civilian dispatchers, one administrative assistant to the Chief, two records clerks, and one technical support person.
-Included with the 40 full time officers are four female officers who work both in Patrol and Detective Divisions.
+In 1955, a formal police department was formed.
+Since that time, the Berlin Police Department has grown from 3 constables to 41 full time officers, 9 civilian dispatchers, 1 administrative assistant to the Chief, 2 records clerks, and one technical support person.
 The Police Department has been lead by six Police Chiefs; Theodore Strand (1956-1971), Robert Skinner (1971-1978), Phillip Buchanan (1978-1980), William Scalise (1980-1988), Gerald Charamut (1988-2003), and Paul Fitzgerald, who was appointed in 2003.
 On February 2, 1985, the Berlin Police Department was shaken by the death of Jeffrey Casner, who was struck by a drunk driver while directing traffic at an automobile accident.

-In November of that year, the department was once again shocked by the sudden death of Chief William B. Scalise, who succumbed while clearing land for a new VFW Post.
+In November of 1988, the department was once again shocked by the sudden death of Chief William B. Scalise, who succumbed while clearing land for a new VFW Post.
 On September 10, 2005, the Berlin Police Department celebrated it's 50th year as an established police department by having an open house which was visited by many residents and retired officers.

-The Berlin Police Department's 2005-2006 budget was \$5,446,108 - a far cry from the \$8,386 that had been allocated for police protection in 1954.
+The Berlin Police Department's 2006-2007 budget was \$5,163,364 - a far cry from the \$8,386 that had been allocated for police protection in 1954.
 The Berlin Police Department is looking to the future to better serve the Berlin community by increasing manpower and moving into a newer and larger facility.

-Berlin

-Police

-Commissioners

 Anthony Letizio Anita Miller

 Chairman

-Joseph Annunziatta
+Joseph Annunziata

-Robert Peters

-Robert Clark
+Robert Peters Robert Clark